ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCSTOR/[MS-OXCSTOR].md

 ## [MS-OXCSTOR]: Store Object Protocol
--[MS-OXCSTOR] v20160613 is used to develop the test suite.
+- [MS-OXCSTOR] v20160613 is used to develop the test suite.
 - Release date, 6/13/2015.